mariaeltsova/brismf/demo_results.md

 ![alt text](image-4.png)
 Icons present: Data-File, Evaluate-Test and Score, Evaluate-Confusion Matrix, Model-Logistic Regression,
 Target icon: Visualize-Scatter Plot

 Text Mining-Collocations is ranked #1
 Data-Data Table is ranked #2
-Unsupervised-Hierarchical Clustering is ranked #3
+Model-Tree is ranked #3
-Model-Tree is ranked #4
+Unsupervised-Hierarchical Clustering is ranked #4
 Visualize-Box Plot is ranked #5
-Data-Datasets is ranked #6
+Visualize-Distributions is ranked #6
+Unsupervised-k-Means is ranked #7
-Visualize-Scatter Plot is ranked #7
+Visualize-Scatter Plot is ranked #8

-------- Visualize-Scatter Plot is ranked #7 in the reconstructed row.
+------- Visualize-Scatter Plot is ranked #8 in the reconstructed row.

 -----------